-Nashebaaz (English Meaning: Drug Abuser ) a documentary film by Dheeraj Sharma, which explores the poignant, painful and in-depth life of the roadside drug abusers of Delhi, who are also considered as dangerous, untouchables of untouchables and menace to the society.
+Nashebaaz (English Meaning: Drug Abuser ) – a documentary film by Dheeraj Sharma, which explores the poignant, painful and in-depth life of the roadside drug abusers of Delhi.
+Drug addicts are also considered as dangerous, untouchables of untouchables and menace to the society.

-These poor people, who are unable to find work and shelter, are eventually introduced to the world of the drugs as a means of escapism.
-And this is responsible for the serious problem of extreme drug addiction among this homeless population.
-People, too poor to even buy food, get entrapped in this addiction and start using super cheap forms of drugs like smack, solvents, and pharmaceutical drugs.
+Poor people that are unable to find work and shelter, are eventually introduced to the world of the drugs as a means of escapism.
+Leading towards a serious problem of extreme drug addiction among the homeless population.
+Being entrapped in this addiction.
+They start using super cheap forms of substances like smack, solvents, and pharmaceutical drugs.
 Some drugs are as cheap as 5INR (0.075USD).
-As few of these drugs are the most addictive ones in this world, they make these road-side drug abusers reach the stage of being burnt out, where abusing the drug becomes their sole motive of existence.
+Moreover, a majority of these drugs are the most addictive ones in the world.
+Later, when the stage of being burnt-out creeps in abusing the drug becomes their sole motive of existence.

-This category of the population also has a significant number of children who, like adults, are also addicted to the solvents like toluene which can mainly be found in the correctional fluid, paint thinner, petrol etc. Growing up, they are introduced to smack, which is a derivative form of Heroin, available for just 40INR (0.78 USD) per package.
-And finally. they reach the stage where they start using the pharmaceutical drugs.
-A drug which is supposed to be taken orally, but they generally mix it with the other elements.
-Thus, it forms a cocktail of various drugs which is then injected into the body using the common syringes.
-The usage of the common syringes has given most of them the deadly disease AIDS.
-All this has lead to a vicious cycle of addiction, abscess, gangrene, all-over infection, amputation and ultimately death.
+There are a significant number of children who are also addicted to the solvents like toluene which can mainly be found in the correctional fluid, paint thinner, petrol etc. Growing up, they are introduced to smack, which is a derivative form of Heroin, available for just 40INR (0.78 USD) per package.
+In addition to that, they reach the stage where they start using pharmaceutical drugs.
+A drug which is supposed to be taken orally, but they generally mix it with the other elements, thus, it forms a cocktail of various drugs which is then injected into the body using common syringes.
+All this has lead to a vicious cycle of addiction, abscess, gangrene, all-over infection, AIDS, amputation and ultimately death.

 What inspired us to make ‘Nashebaaz’?

-The very same day, walking through the streets of Connaught Place, New Delhi, he encountered many people on his way struggling to see one more sunrise of their lonely and addicted lives.
+The same day, while walking through the streets of Connaught Place, New Delhi.
+He encountered many people on his way struggling to see one more sunrise of their lonely and addicted lives.
 He observed every minute detail he can from how many of those had deep injuries (both physical and mental) to how some of them were bleeding.
-A lot of people there noticed these unfortunate ones, but entirely ignored their existence and walked away, like most of us will do.
 Dheeraj despite his best efforts to return to his normal life, was not able to shake off that scene and thus decided to make people aware of it.

 Join The Watchlist